![]() |

 Tom

 This post by Thomas Marcum, Thomas is the founder/leader of the cryptozoology and paranormal research organization known as The Crypto Crew.
-Over 20 years experience with research and investigation of unexplained activity, working with video and websites.
-A trained wild land firefighter and a published photographer, and poet.
+Over 20 years of experience with research and investigation of unexplained activity, working with video and websites.
+A trained wild land firefighter and a published photographer, and a poet.

 Now you can get our blog on your Kindle!